ticohq/tico-fbneo/src/burner/libretro/README.md

 ### Why can't i launch Killer instinct ?
 I heard it's supported.

 That driver was disabled for now, it didn't meet our quality criteria.

+### Where is the hires dipswitch on vector games ?
+It seems gone.

+It has been replaced by a more global "Resolution" core option affecting all vector games at once.

+For best visual results, it's recommended to match your screen's height, some examples using a 1080p screen :
+* for horizontal games, you'll want to use 1440x1080
+* for vertical games (tempest, tacscan), if you are running them on a vertical screen with the settings to rotate them, you'll also want to use 1440x1080
+* for those same vertical games, if you are running them at default settings on a horizontal screen, you'll want to use 1080x810

 ### Why are vertical games not working properly ?